NACHIKETABHORANIYA/DESKTOP-NOTIFIER/README.md

 #RUNNING THE CODE

     after installing anaconda 3.7, open jupyter notebook and run this code in notebook.
 You will get notifications of latest news at your       current window about news.

+    Make sure you are connected with internet while executing the code to fetch the news.

 THANK YOU.....